alteryx/woodwork/docs/source/start.rst

     numeric_dt.types

+This selection process has returned a new ``DataTable`` containing only the columns that match the logical types we specified.
 After we have selected the columns we want, we can also access a dataframe containing just those columns if we need it for additional analysis.

 .. ipython:: python